 At the same time, during the Christmas rush, shoppers just want to get in and get out as quick as they can.
 They’re I’m more likely to get frustrated with long queues, inefficient processing and inattentive team members.

 So it’s important for retailers to be aware of how they can change the way they look after customers to keep the Yule Tide stress-less.
-Follow these five key steps to help you and your retail team keep their sanity during Christmas trade.
+Follow these five key steps from our retail sales training to help you and your retail team keep their sanity during Christmas trade.

 Upskill your team on opening lines